-Where do I go?
+Where should I go?

-How to inspect your slabs?
+How do I inspect slabs?

 It is important to know that 5280 Stone, The Fabricator, does not work on the surface of the slab unless specified.
 It is our job to cut the materials and fabricate the edge detail before installing.
 When the stone is cut out of the ground it is surface polished with a large machine and any cracks (fissures) or holes will be filled with epoxy (also known as “fill”).
 They try to match the coloring as close as possible to the stone but sometimes it is very noticeable.
-Unless you are looking for it or someone points it out you may not see it.
-After the slabs are pulled for you to view feel free to touch and feel to really look over your materials.
+Unless you are looking for it or someone points it out, you may not see it.
+After the slabs are pulled for you to view, feel free to touch, feel and to really look over your materials.
 Sometimes there can be small areas that can be avoided when cutting and other times there is not a good way to avoid it.
 All materials can contain Epoxy fill, it is just important to look it over and be aware of it.

 I have inspected my slabs.
 What do I do next?

 You will place materials on hold under 5280 Stone and your name.
 It is important to contact us so that we can revise your estimate if needed and begin the contract process.
 5280 Stone requires a signed contract and a 50% deposit to order your materials.
 The wholesaler will only hold materials for a certain period of time and if not ordered they will put them back into their inventory.